geocoug/pg-upsert/README.md

 Then, run `pg_upsert -f pg_upsert.yaml`.

-If the user specifies a configuration file and command line arguments, the configuration file will override the command line arguments.
+If the user specifies a configuration file **and** command line arguments, the configuration file will override any command line arguments specified.

 ### Docker